winglang/workshop-bedrock/06-github-winglibs.md

 ### Let's See it in Action

+Open a Pull Request in the connected Repo.

 You should see the log notifying you that a PR was created in the Wing console.

 ### Challenge